JuliaMaxx/odin-recipes/README.md

 # odin-recipes "Comfort Desserts"
-## 100% html-based recipes website
+## 100% html-based toy recipe website
 ##### All the recipes are taken from https://www.allrecipes.com/
 ### Description:
 The website consists of the home page and three pages with dessert recipes.